Bra-A-Ket/phypy/README.md

 - Minkowski metric
 - Schwarzschild metric
 - Friedmann-Robertson-Walker metric
+### Quantum Field Theory
+If no metric is specified the Minkowski metric is assumed.
+- Minimal coupled Klein-Gordon equation in the background of a given GR metric
 ## Requirements
 In order to make phypy work, one has to install some external packages.
 - numpy for obvious reasons